-A few weeks ago we put the feeder back up for the winter, filled it, and had birds in the feeder immediately.
+A few weeks ago I put the feeder back up for the winter, filled it, and had birds in the feeder immediately.
 Apparently they have been watching and waiting.
-My husband had chickadees on his head and a bluejay landing on his arm before he even got the feeder upright.
+I had chickadees on my head and a bluejay landing on my arm before I even got the feeder upright.

 Black-capped chickadee (Poecile atricapillus)

-So far this year we are just feeding black sunflower seeds and the mix of pulses and seeds that is sold as pigeon food.
+So far this year I am just feeding black sunflower seeds and the mix of pulses and seeds that is sold as pigeon food.
 I want to add some thistle seed if I can find any.
-We also put out suet, and it is a horrible piece of suet with a lot of tissue still in the fat, which makes the suet very pink.
-Unfortunately, it was the only suet we could find in the seven stores we called that usually have suet this time of year.
+I also put out suet, and it is a horrible piece of suet with a lot of tissue still in the fat, which makes the suet very pink.
+Unfortunately, it was the only suet I could find in the seven stores I called that usually have suet this time of year.
 It looks very unappetizing but the birds don’t seem to mind.
-I hope we will be able to find better later on.
+I hope to be able to find better later on.

 Mourning dove (Zenaida macroura)